uw-dims/dims-finalreport/docs/source/outcomes.rst

-entity staffed and focused on bringing a product or service to the market could quickly get there, but what is public now is ahead of many of the open source code examples that one can find by searching the internet, and the list of resources in Section :ref:`resources` far exceeds any similar collection that could be identified by the DIMS team.
+entity staffed and focused on bringing a product or service to the market could quickly get there, but what is public now is ahead of many of the open source code examples that one can find by searching the internet, and the list of resources in Section :ref:`references` far exceeds any similar collection that could be identified by the DIMS team.
 Integration of DIMS features with those of the other projects described herein to produce a full-featured and production capable system would be the ideal, though the source of funding for